The city's real skeleton lives below street level, and you can legally walk through most of it.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Research your city's connected underground systems—subway concourses, pedway networks, or basement mall connections.
-Check official transit maps for station complexes with multiple exits spanning several blocks.
+Research underground pedways, subway concourses, and basement mall networks using official transit maps.
+Look for station complexes with multiple exits spanning several blocks—these are your entry points into the network.

-Photograph geometric patterns—repeating columns, lighting fixtures in series, the vanishing point of long corridors.
-Underground spaces create natural symmetry and leading lines.
+Shoot repeating columns, lighting fixtures in series, and the vanishing points of long corridors.
+Underground spaces create natural symmetry and leading lines under consistent fluorescent lighting that brutalist concrete was practically designed for.

 Get everything you need to make this quest amazing.